-Mr. Lichtenstein is executive chairman of ModusLink Global Solutions, Inc., which is a provider of supply chain and logistics services.
+Mr. Lichtenstein is executive chairman of Steel Connect, Inc. (formerly known as ModusLink Global Solutions, Inc.), which is a provider of supply chain management and direct marketing services.
 During his career, Mr. Lichtenstein has served as a director of approximately 30 public and private companies.

 Mr. Lichtenstein’s philanthropy spans many different areas, but as the proud father of two children, he focuses his efforts on charitable causes that benefit children, education and youth sports.
 He is a founder and board member of Steel Partners Foundation and Our Kids First Foundation which is dedicated to raising awareness and stimulating conversation about the issues and challenges of childhood including Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).

 Steel Partners Foundation supports initiatives to raise awareness of parental alienation.
-On Friday, February 5, 2016, Steel Partners Foundation and the charity Stand Up For Gus, founded by actor Jason Patric, co-hosted a Think Tank on Parental Alienation in the Los Angeles area.
+Steel Partners Foundation and the charity Stand Up For Gus, founded by actor Jason Patric, co-hosted a Think Tank on Parental Alienation in the Los Angeles area.
 The guest speaker was Professor William Bernet, one of the world’s leading experts in parental alienation and Professor Emeritus, professor of Psychiatry at Vanderbilt University and an editor of "Parental Alienation: The Handbook for Mental Health and Legal Professionals.”

-As an effort to educate the South Bay Community on the dangers of prescription misuse and promote awareness, Steel Partners proudly sponsored South Bay Opioid Awareness week starting May 15, 2017, in partnership with the Mark Wahlberg Youth Foundation.
+As an effort to educate the South Bay Community on the dangers of prescription misuse and promote awareness, Steel Partners proudly sponsored South Bay Opioid Awareness week in 2017, in partnership with the Mark Wahlberg Youth Foundation.
 Special guest speaker, James Wahlberg, introduced his short film “If Only” and a panel discussion about loss, prevention, treatment and recovery followed.

 Mr. Lichtenstein is an executive producer of the 2014 film “Sister,” which was directed and written by David Lascher.
 The movie, a selection of the 2014 Tribeca Film Festival and the Newport Beach Film Fest, raises awareness for children with ADHD.